saarthjhaveri/datastructure_algorithms/README.md

 # datastructure_algotihms
-Boiler plate for all the useful data structures and algorithms
+Boiler plate for all the useful data structures and algorithms:-

+Data structures:
+1)tries

+Algorithms:
+1)Z-algorithm (patter matching)